influenzanet/counter-service/readme.md

 ## Configuration

-Environments:
+Configuration is done using environment variables:

-- Db Connection vars: see in [Study Service](https://github.com/grippenet/study-service/blob/master/build/docker/example/study-service-env.list), accept User Db variables and general db client settings.
+- Db Connection vars to Study Db: see in [Study Service](https://github.com/grippenet/study-service/blob/master/build/docker/example/study-service-env.list), accept User Db variables and general db client settings.

 - `INSTANCE_ID` instance id of the target instance of the platform
+- `PLATFORM` : Code of the influenzanet Platform (Optional, attributed by Influenzanet)
 - `INFLUENZANET_COUNTER`: Specification for Influenzanet counter.
 It can be either the study name of the Influenzanet Surveillance compliant study or a JSON counter definition, if json object is incomplete, default value is used for the missing keys (so you can provide only values where you want to override the default).
-- `EXTRA_COUNTERS` : A Json array with extra counter definitions (each entry should be a Counter Definition json object )
+- `EXTRA_COUNTERS` : Optional, A Json array with extra counter definitions (each entry should be a Counter Definition json object )
 - `EXTRA_COUNTERS_FILE` : Same as  `EXTRA_COUNTERS` but with the name of the file containing the json array

 The InfluenzaNet default counter uses this configuration: